Regime & CyclePRO

 Grading Breakdown

-Textbook directional bias lock signal with 4+ domain categories confirming, rare category multipliers contributing, and strong regime alignment.
+Textbook directional bias signal with 4+ domain categories confirming, rare category multipliers contributing, and strong regime alignment.
 These represent the top 1-2% of signals.

-Strong directional bias lock signal with 3+ categories confirming.
+Strong directional bias signal with 3+ categories confirming.
 Good domain diversity and meaningful rarity bonuses from contributing scanners.

-Valid directional bias lock detection with 2-3 confirming categories.
+Valid directional bias detection with 2-3 confirming categories.
 The core pattern is present but lacks the depth of confirmation needed for higher grades.

-Single-category directional bias lock signal or one with limited domain diversity.
+Single-category directional bias signal or one with limited domain diversity.
 Pattern detected but conviction is low — worth monitoring, not acting on alone.

 Common Mistakes